eventespresso/event-espresso-core/docs/C--REST-API/eejs-api/eejs-api-collections.md

     methods : {
         /**
         * This might integrate with a custom module you registered with to eejs.api.store for grabbing
-        * seatIds for all registrations in the registration collection state.
+        * seatIds for all registrations in the registration collection store state.
         */
         fetchSeatIds : function() {
+            var self = this;
             this.$store.dispatch('fetchSeatIds', {collection:this.collectionName}).then( function(response) {
                 self.seatIds = response;
             }).catch( function(response){
                console.log(response);
             });
         }
-    },
-    components : {
-        registration : eejs.api.components.registration
     },
     /**
      * this brings all the default collection stuff from the auto-generated collection mixin.
 Note according